marco-trotta1/vibescore/README.md

 ## Why

 AI pair-programming produces code faster than anyone can review it.
-That code tends to ship with the same handful of smells:
+That code tends to ship with the same handful of problems:

 - secrets hard-coded during "let me just test this"
 - `mock for now` / `sample data` / `// TODO: real implementation`